farhaven/dwm-gbe/README.md

 * The `push` patch has been merged into dwm.c
 * The `systray` patch has been integrated
 * The status bar is exactly as high as required by the font
-* There are prototype bindings to guile.
+* There are prototype bindings to Lua 5.3.
 * Some small cleanups around the code